Syntax-Err0r/Syntax-Err0r.github.io/docs/1Password_Extension_PostEx.md

 - Install Chrome in fresh VM
 - Install the 1Password Extension for Chrome
-- Copy over ‘C:\Users\Nick\AppData\Local\Google\Chrome\User Data\Default\IndexedDB\chrome-extension_aeblfdkhhhdcdjpifhhbdiojplfjncoa_0.indexeddb.leveldb’ and everything underneath to the VM from the victim's machine
+- Copy over ‘%localappdata%\Google\Chrome\User Data\Default\IndexedDB\chrome-extension_aeblfdkhhhdcdjpifhhbdiojplfjncoa_0.indexeddb.leveldb’ and everything underneath to the VM from the victim's machine
 - Enter in the MasterPassword